ParisGitCode/M1805-Final-Project/README.md

 # M1805-Final-Project

 For my final project I wanted to create a gallery of abstract art through the data of Earthquakes.
 I included my own photos for the layout of these pages.
+I'm not exactly well-skilled in p5.js, therefore it took a lot of googling and YouTube and trial and error for this to work.
+Originally, I had written an entire code of volcanic activity and earthquake data however this ended up being extremely long and unnecessary at times.

 First, I declared a variable called timer and set it to 0.
 I also added a url that points to the USGS earthquake feed in CSV format, and I created placeholders for table and bg so I could load data and a background image later.